 2 You need to have an idea going into the event.
 It’s okay to not come up with ideas.
 We will have brainstorming sessions and pitch-offs to come up with ideas that will be voted on and worked on for the weekend.

 3 The focus of 3DS is creating a business plan.
-The focus of 3DS will be on producing a product/prototype over the weekend.
+The focus of 3DS goes beyond a business plan, it entails producing a product/prototype over the weekend.

 3DS Cornell 2014 Recap

 3 Day Startup Cornell 2013 was held on October 24-26 in Gates Hall.
 After a fun brainstorming session and many ideas pitched by some very creative individuals, 5 ideas were chosen for the weekend.
 Teams worked very hard throughout the 3 days on customer discovery, business plan generation, prototype development, and their final pitches.
 Professional mentors from technology, law, business companies and student mentors who participated at previous years supported the participants during this process.
 The 5 startups went through amazing changes throughout the weekend, from initial ideas to working prototypes and elegant pitches: